Sharp Shoulder Blade Pain

 They benefit from the red herring.

 So why does foam rolling, massage and trigger point work make you feel better?

-Have you noticed the results only lasts for hours at most?
+Have you noticed the results only last for hours at most?

 This is because compressive therapy tricks your nervous system and brain into ignoring the symptoms for a little while.
 Remember that old trick of stepping on your toe to make your headache go away… relief only lasts as long as your toe still hurts.